Boyle to receive Royal Medal

-On Friday 7 July 2017, Professor Peter Boyle, CorrFRSE FMEDSci, President of The International Prevention Research Institute and Director of The University of Strathclyde Institute of Global Public Health, will be recognised for his outstanding contribution to global cancer control and public health policy.
+Professor Peter Boyle, CorrFRSE FMEDSci, President of The International Prevention Research Institute and Director of The University of Strathclyde Institute of Global Public Health, is being recognised for his outstanding contribution to global cancer control and public health policy.

 The Royal Society of Edinburgh is Scotland’s National Academy of Science and Letters.
 It was founded in 1783 by Royal Charter for ‘the advancement of learning and useful knowledge’.
 The RSE recognises excellence through awarding prizes and medals, the highest of which is the RSE Royal Medal.